-37. Closing of Hearing
+35. Closing of Hearing

-The arbitrator shall specifically inquire of all parties whether they have any further proofs to offer or witnesses to be heard.
+The arbitrator shall specifically inquire of all parties whether they have further proofs to offer or witnesses to be heard.
 Upon receiving negative replies or if satisfied that the record is complete, the arbitrator shall declare the hearing closed.

 If briefs are to be filed, the hearing shall be declared closed as of the final date set by the arbitrator for the receipt of briefs.
-If documents are to be filed as provided in Section 34 and the date set for their receipt is later than that set for the receipt of briefs, the later date shall be the date of closing the hearing.
+If documents are to be filed as provided in Section 32 and the date set for their receipt is later than that set for the receipt of briefs, the later date shall be the date of closing the hearing.
 The time limit within which the arbitrator is required to make the award shall commence to run, in the absence of other agreements by the parties, upon the closing of the hearing.

-38. Reopening of Hearing
+36. Reopening of Hearing

 The hearing may be reopened on the arbitrator's initiative, or upon application of a party, at any time before the award is made.
-If reopening the hearing would prevent the making of the award within the specific time agreed on by the parties in the contract(s) out of which the controversy has arisen, the matter may not be reopened unless the parties agree on an extension of time.
-When no specific date is fixed in the contract, the arbitrator may reopen the hearing and shall have 30 days from the closing of the reopened hearing within which to make an award.
+If reopening the hearing would prevent the making of the award within the specific time agreed on by the parties in the contract(s) or engagement letter(s) out of which the controversy has arisen, the matter may not be reopened unless the parties agree on an extension of time.
+When no specific date is fixed in the contact or engagement letter, the arbitrator may reopen the hearing and shall have thirty days from the closing of the reopened hearing within which to make an award.

-39. Waiver of Oral Hearing
+37. Waiver of Oral Hearing